hpacheco/ses/labs/Lab3.md

 ## Setting up [OWASP Mutillidae II](https://github.com/webpwnized/mutillidae) (Extra)

 **For this lab, we will only consider Juice Shop exercises.** Nevertheless, for students interested in a more extensive list of web vulnerabilities or learning more about a particular vulnerability, OWASP Mutillidae II is a good source.
 It is a vulnerable web site that contains a categorised listing of OWASP vulnerabilities and a series of example vulnerable pages per category.
 You may also easily find additional information such as tutorials.
+For simple demonstrations of various vulnerabilities, you may also check [Google firing range](https://public-firing-range.appspot.com/).

 To install Mutillidae II, cd into the [vm](../vm) folder and run the following commands:
 ```ShellSession